TomRosenbloom/civi-ext-jobads/docs/How to build an extension.md

 ### Creating a packaged search

+You probably want to offer a master list of your entity items, from which to select items to Read, Update or Delete.

-1. Create a Search Kit search via the UI - including displays as required [for job ads I created separate displays for admin and contact tab]
+1. Create a Search Kit search via the UI - including displays as required

-2. Export with API UI [in Voscur I have to do this manually because it's an older version, but in latest Civi you can use civix export]
+2. Export with API UI [in latest versions of CiviCRM you can replace these steps with civix export]

    - Support->Developer->Api explorer v4
    - Entity = SavedSearch, Action = Export